 I actually had it written (many) months ago and you would have seen what I did to this poor little table long ago but…….it disappeared.

 Poof!
 Gone one day, never to be seen again.
 Not sure what happened to it?
-But I was not a happy camper!
-Nope.
+But I was not a happy camper! lol

 And well, because I also picked up an adorable table at the thrift store a while back for $8….that I’m going to paint a compass rose on, for me!
 (Which, in turn, got me inspired to tackle this post once more.)

-I love Compass Roses and anything nautical really.
+I love compass roses and anything nautical really.
 I should, I live right by the coast, right?
-Why I haven’t painted something with a compass rose on it for myself before now, I have no idea.

 This was the table before the pretty paint job….I know….what the?